-The Roodepoort area was inhabited as early as the Stone Age, and black cattle farmers built their first settlements here.
-Some pioneers who left the Cape Colony in the Great Trek of 1834 to 1840 settled in the area, and the museum’s mid-18th century Pioneer Farmhouse provides insight into the lifestyle of these early settlers, displaying the furniture and household objects of the farming society.
+The Roodepoort area was inhabited as early as the Stone Age and there were cattle farmers here for centuries, a distant history which is detailed at the start of the exhibition.
+In the mid-19th Century Boer farmers who left the Cape Colony in the Great Trek of 1834 to 1840 settled in the area, and the museum’s Pioneer Farmhouse display provides insight into the lifestyle of these early settlers, displaying the furniture and household objects of the farming society.